nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Company Email**: The email of the company that the user is applying for an internship role at.

 - **Company Name**: The name of the company that the user is applying for an internship role at.

+- **Graphical User Interface (GUI)**: The user interacts with the computer using visual elements like buttons, icons and windows.

 - **Role**: The role of the internship the user applied for.